 Like most schools we keep a register of children whose parents are interested in them taking up a place at our school.
 Putting your child’s name onto this register does not guarantee you a place at our school; it is merely an indication to ourselves about possible demand for places and enables us to ensure that we have sufficient resources to provide a balanced curriculum.
 Pre Admission form follows: pre Admission form At the start of the year during which your child is to start school the Gloucestershire County Council Children & Young People’s Directorate will send you a letter asking you to state, in order of preference, the school/schools you would like your child to attend.
 It is the Gloucestershire County Council Children & Young People’s Directorate Admissions Team and not the school that allocates places.
 If a parent does not get the school of their choice they have the right to appeal to the Gloucestershire County Council.
-For our Admissions Policy please click here: Admissions policy 2014
+For our Admissions Policy please click here: Attendance Policy

 Please note that attendance at the Little Hoots Pre-school does not have any bearing on places offered at the school.